Rodjohans/ManoRobo/README.txt

+Open source Artificial Intelligence for hand prothesis (python with tensorflow).

 Follow the steps described in the report in part 3.

 - Install the softwares and connect : Myoware -> the Adafruit Feather -> USB Adapter -> PC.